 Thumb Injury Compensation Claims

-You should be eligible to make a thumb injury claim if your injury happened:
+You should be eligible to make an injury claim if your injury happened:

 - another person was to blame, and;

 - that person owed you a duty of care.

 Do I have a claim? - Common questions